Fariba-Kamani/rockScissorsPaperLizardSpock/README.md

 https://www.pikpng.com/downpngs/Jhxmoi_pierre-ciseaux-feuille-lzard-spock-aligned-rock-paper/ - where I downloaded the logo image.

-I relied on The Big Bang Theory Wiki for the README introduction about the game and how it was invented using the following links:
+I relied on The [Big Bang Theory Wiki](https://bigbangtheory.fandom.com/wiki/Main_Page) for my README introduction section to explain the game and how it was invented, using the following links:

   * https://bigbangtheory.fandom.com/wiki/Rock,_Paper,_Scissors,_Lizard,_Spock
   * https://bigbangtheory.fandom.com/wiki/Sam_Kass